Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

-If you don’t have a Google Search Console account yet, it might be worthwhile getting one even if you don’t plan linking it with Google Analytics.
+If you don’t have a Google Search Console account yet, getting one might be worthwhile even if you don’t plan to link it with Google Analytics.

-It’s a great tool, especially for content marketing and search engine optimization efforts to gain valuable search metrics and data.
+It’s a great tool for content marketing and search engine optimization efforts to gain valuable search metrics and data.

 What can you do with it?

 - You can find out your site’s search crawl rate and what internal and external pages link to your website.

 - You can check when Google analyzes your website and the keywords you rank for in the search engine results.